-“The material costs and environmental impacts that we envisage from our new concept are much lower than what we see today, making them feasible for large scale usage, such as solar cell parks, or storage of wind energy, for example,” says Patrik Johansson, Professor at the Department of Physics at Chalmers.
+“The material costs and environmental impacts that we envisage from our new concept are much lower than what we see today, making them feasible for large-scale usage, such as solar cell parks, or storage of wind energy, for example,” says Patrik Johansson, Professor at the Department of Physics at Chalmers.

-“Additionally, our new battery concept has twice the energy density compared with the aluminum batteries that are ‘state of the art’ today.”
+“Additionally, our new battery concept has twice the energy density compared with aluminum batteries that are ‘state of the art’ today.”

 Previous designs for aluminum batteries have used the aluminum as the anode (the negative electrode) – and graphite as the cathode (the positive electrode).
 But graphite provides too low an energy content to create battery cells with enough performance to be useful.

 But in the new concept, presented by Patrik Johansson and Chalmers, together with a research group in Ljubljana led by Robert Dominko, the graphite has been replaced by an organic, nanostructured cathode, made of the carbon-based molecule anthraquinone.

 The anthraquinone cathode has been extensively developed by Jan Bitenc, previously a guest researcher at Chalmers from the group at the National Institute of Chemistry in Slovenia.

 The advantage of this organic molecule in the cathode material is that it enables storage of positive charge carriers from the electrolyte, the solution in which ions move between the electrodes, which make possible higher energy density in the battery.